bitpay/bitcore/docs/guide/privatekey.md

 ## Instantiate a Private Key

 Here is how to create a new private key.
-It will generate a new random number using `window.crypto` or the Node.js 'crypto' library.
+It will generate a new random number using `window.crypto` or the Node.js `crypto` library.

 ```javascript
 var privateKey = new PrivateKey();